 For the 2019-2020 season, Kinds of Kings is an Artist-in-Residence at National Sawdust in Brooklyn, New York.
 Described as, “distinguished young creators who work in diverse styles,” (The New Yorker) the collective’s 2019-2020 concert series, Equilibrium and Disturbance, features Rubiks Collective (Melbourne, Australia), ~Nois saxophone quartet (Chicago), Isabelle O’Connell (New York), Nouveau Classical Project (New York), and Real Loud (New York).
 Kinds of Kings has previously had portrait concerts with New York-based chamber groups Metropolis Ensemble and Desdemona Ensemble, the ZAFA Collective in Chicago, and the St Louis Symphony as part of the orchestra’s Pulitzer Series.
 In January 2021 the Cincinnati Symphony Orchestra and Grammy-winning ensemble Eighth Blackbird will premiere a new concerto by the collective.

-Kinds of Kings is Gemma Peacocke (New Zealand/Brooklyn NY), Shelley Washington (United States/Princeton NJ), Maria Kaoutzani (Cyprus/Chicago IL), and Susanna Hancock (United States/Lexington KY).
+Kinds of Kings is Gemma Peacocke (New Zealand/Brooklyn NY), Shelley Washington (United States/Princeton NJ), and Maria Kaoutzani (Cyprus/Chicago IL).

 Described by The New Yorker as “distinguished young creators who work in diverse styles,” Kinds of Kings is a collective of multifaceted composers.
 The collective aims to advocate for underrepresented voices and to build a positive and supportive community around the creation and experience of new music.